garden-io/garden/docs/reference/providers/kubernetes.md

       # clusterBuildkit:
       #   cache: []
       cache:
-        - # Use the Docker registry to retrieve and store buildkit cache information.
+        - # Use the Docker registry configured at `deploymentRegistry` to retrieve and store buildkit cache
+          # information.
           #
           # See also the [buildkit registry cache
           # documentation](https://github.com/moby/buildkit#registry-push-image-and-cache-separately)